-Any requests for exemptions are to be made via the Recognised Organisation as per BMA Marine Notice 0538.
+Any requests for exemptions are to be made via the Recognised Organisation as per BMA Marine Notice 0539.

-Any exemptions issued on behalf of The Bahamas shall contain the caveat that conditions not in the affected joining crew member(s) and the relevant seafarer's representative body or union.
+Any exemptions issued on behalf of The Bahamas shall contain the caveat that conditions not in accordance with Bahamas Merchant Shipping (Crew Accommodation) Regulations must be acceptable to the affected joining crew member(s) and the relevant seafarer's representative body or union.